 - Redeem My Voucher

 So, you must learn how to make your CTA buttons so powerful and use them in which situations.

 5. Remind Customers about Their Cart Contents

 There are many customers who love to add products to their carts but forget to check them later on.
-In that case, you can send follow-up emails to the customers including a short summary of the products after regular intervals.
-It will make them re-think about the items whether to purchase or not.
+In that case, you can send follow-up emails to the customers, including a short summary of the products after regular intervals.
+It will make them rethink the items to purchase or not.

 6. Create Urgency to Grab Your Products

 Urgency can push customers to complete their orders as soon as possible.
 But to create such a situation, you must offer them some extra value.
 Such as discounts, free shipping, 2-day delivery, free item, etc. Some high-converting ad copies to create urgency are: